 Burns & McDonnell Turns to Revu to Plan Utility Work for Kansas City Downtown Streetcar Project

 Kansas City, Missouri hasn’t had a downtown streetcar in more than 50 years.
 With plans for a new rail line underway, the city will soon welcome a streetcar system once again.
 But before the city streets are transformed by the new system, its project team has several challenges to overcome given the layers of complex utility lines beneath the ground, requiring one of the largest relocations of underground utilities in the history of Kansas City.
 Burns & McDonnell—a leading engineering, architecture and construction consulting firm listed among ENR’s top 20—is equipped for the task.
-The first segment of the Kansas City Downtown Streetcar Project is a two-mile, $100-million rail line set for completion in late 2015.
+The first segment of the Kansas City Downtown Streetcar Project is a two-mile, $100-million rail line.

 Burns & McDonnell has worked very closely with Kansas City Streetcar Constructors (KCSC) on this project.
 KCSC was selected by the city as the Construction Manager at-Risk.
 They are a joint venture of California rail builder Stacy and Witbeck, Inc. and St. Joseph-based Herzog Contracting Corp.
 Both contractors bring significant experience with constructing streetcar facilities and are leading the effort to coordinate construction activities for the private utilities on the project.